zlockewtg/RLinf/docs/source/rst_source/blog/compare_with_verl.rst

 Configuration
 -------------

-VERL and our framework have many differences in parameter configuration.
+VeRL and our framework have many differences in parameter configuration.
 Here we provide an example and explain the meaning of some configurations.

 Bash example
 ~~~~~~~~~~~~